-Because of this, burst access is not available

-address bits (in the range 0x30 through 0x3D) are written.
-The R/W bit can be either one or will determine how the zero and FIFO BYTES AVAILABLE field in the status byte should be interpreted.
+The command strobe registers are accessed by transferring a single header byte (no data is being transferred).
+That is, only the R/W bit, the burst access bit (set to 0), and the six address bits (in the range 0x30 through 0x3D) are written.
+The R/W bit can be either one or zero and will determine how the FIFO_BYTES_AVAILABLE field in the status byte should be interpreted.